 However, that is not to say passives are easy to convert, they are certainly more work for recruiters to activate and engage.
 There is often something keeping the passive candidate at their company, with reasons ranging from salary to benefits to simply being comfortable where they are.
 The recruiter must take this information into account and use aspects about the new role and company to trump whatever is keeping the candidate at their current company.
 This increased work leads to more cost to the company through invested time and resources to draw this passive candidate to your role.

 You might be thinking right now, “More time, more energy, more expensive… so why the hype over passive candidates?
 Are they really worth my time?”
 The answer to that is yes!

 Passive candidates are absolutely worth the time and resource investment.
 Active candidates can be great candidates with excellent skills that would make a great addition to your team.
 The benefit of passive candidates is that you have essentially have the ability to hand pick your team for the skills and experiences you’re looking for.
 You can get someone who’s already kicking ass at their current company, with the previous experience that would help them excel in your company, and harness that energy to make your own team stronger.
 It might mean more effort, but the effort you put in now will pay dividends later when you have a stellar new team member to strengthen your business.
 Don’t shortchange your company by accepting unqualified applicants.

 Roll up your sleeves and go find those passive candidates today!

-In the meantime, if you would like the benefits of passive candidates without doing the heavy lifting yourself, check out Happie.
+If you would like the benefits of passive candidates without doing the heavy lifting yourself, check out Happie.
 We are a tech-enabled recruiting service that combines human expertise with automation to find and engage the perfect candidate for your roles.
 Sign up for a consultation here!